Skip to Content

 Backyard tile pool with privacy hedges

-You won’t be able to swim laps in a plunge pool, but it is ideal for more relaxing water activities, such as hydrotherapy, aquatic exercise, or simply soaking in to unwind after a long day.
+You won’t be able to swim laps in plunge pools, but they are ideal for more relaxing water activities, such as hydrotherapy, aquatic exercise, or simply soaking in to unwind after a long day.

 Plunge pools were developed for the need of a smaller backyard pool.
-From there, you have a lot of options of how you’ll enjoy them, such as these ideas:
+From there, you have a lot of options for how you’ll enjoy them, such as these ideas:

-• A plunge pool will be the highlight of your backyard.
+• This water feature will be the highlight of your backyard.
 Upgrade it with quality decking to give your space a relaxed vibe.

-• Add a safety feature around your pool to give you peace of mind, especially if you have children at home.
+• Add a safety feature around the water to give you peace of mind, especially if you have children at home.
 Choose gates or railings that blend with your landscaping.

-• Trees and plants add character to your whole backyard, and it provides shade over your pool as well.
-But avoid placing trees where they shed in the direction of your pool, or you’ll have to constantly clean them up.
+• Trees and plants add character to your whole backyard, and they provide shade overhead as well.
+But avoid placing trees where they shed in the direction of the water, or you’ll have to constantly clean them up.

 Types of Plunge Swimming Pools